Skip to main content

 News

-Building on the 2019 great powers summer training course, the 2020 virtual mini-series covered economic statecraft, security, the Chinese techno-security state under Xi Jinping, and what the future holds for Chinese-American competition.
+From July 21-31, 2021, the UC Institute on Global Conflict and Cooperation hosted the Great Power Competition in the 21st Century virtual mini-series to fill this gap.
+Building on IGCC’s 2019 great powers summer training course, the 2020 virtual mini-series covered economic statecraft, security, the Chinese techno-security state under Xi Jinping, and what the future holds for Chinese-American competition.

 Listen to the lectures: